slatedocs/slate/source/includes/administration/_usage.md

 ### Granularity Query

 Note: a granularity query is expensive and may take time.
-When specifying a granularity, traditional paging is not performed.
+Regarding JSON response, when specifying a granularity, traditional paging is not performed.
 Only up to 1,000 results may be returned at a time.
 If there are more than 1,000 results only the first 1,000 results will be returned and subsequent records maybe retrieved by specifying the `next_page_token` query param in the request.
 The token will be provided in the response as shown.

 When specifying a granularity the duration between the start and end dates must be greater than or equal to the granularity specified.

 ### CSV Response

 To retrieve data as a csv response supply the `text/csv` Accept header in your request.
-For example: `Accept: text/csv` Note that granularity and paging (of any kind) are not supported for CSV response type.
+For example: `Accept: text/csv`

 <!-------------------- GET SERVICE TYPE FILTERABLE FIELDS -------------------->